A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Well-posedness of the initial value problem

 Clearly the sequence $(h_n)_n$ is pointwise monotone increasing.
 Since {the functions $h_n$ are all nonnegative and bounded above by $h$}, the monotone convergence theorem shows that $h_n$ converges in $L^1$ to some function $\tilde{h} = \tilde{h}(t)\ge0$ when $n\rightarrow \infty$, namely

 Passing to the limit in \eqref{picard}, one obtains that $\tilde{h}$ is a fixed point for the functional $\Psi$, so in fact $\tilde{h} = h$.
 Therefore,

 \end{proof}

-\begin{osservazione} From the previous is immediate to see that if $u_0$ and $J$ are radially symmetric functions then also the solution is radially symmetric.
+\begin{remark} From the previous it is immediate to see that if $u_0$ and $J$ are radially symmetric functions then also the solution is radially symmetric.
 One can also say this of any property which is preserved by convolution with $J$.
-Analogously, the equilibrium will preserve the same properties. \end{osservazione}
+Analogously, the equilibrium will preserve the same properties. \end{remark}